qiulimao/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

         self.crawl(response.doc('#right a').attr.href, callback=self.index_page)
 ```

 Click `run` again and move to the next page, we found that "« Prev" has the same selector pattern as "Next »".
-When using above code you may find pyspider selected the link of "« Prev", not "Next »".
+When using above code you may find weblocust selected the link of "« Prev", not "Next »".
 A solution for this is select both of them:

 ```
         self.crawl([x.attr.href for x in response.doc('#right a').items()], callback=self.index_page)